Quickstart

 The example applications below assumes that the environment variable is set globally for simplicity.

-However, you can modify it to use a .env
+However, you can modify it to use a .env file and the python-dotenv package to load the

 environment variable.